 This trail can be hiked all year round and the entire trek takes only 3 hours to be completed, both ascent and descent.
 Queenstown Hill is also the closet trail to town and can be hiked without leaving the city premises.

 The journey to the top of the hill passes through the lower pine forest areas in Queenstown before breaching the tree line.
 Once past the tree line, the views become spectacular.
 This short trail is a must-try trail for any hiking and nature lover visiting Queenstown.
+You can also find stays in Queenstown Hill that will make it going on these hikes even more convenient for you.

 Bob’s Cove Trail